 Ever wonder after working with a designer what their creative process looks like?

 I am a very process driven person in all aspects of my life.
 I make lists (and lists of lists), set goals, and my relentless habitual processes are likely a bit annoying to some of my family- but they love me regardless.
 When it comes to design and feeling creative, I have to create a structure around it to really get into the flow.
-When everything is loose and undefined, I find it challenging to be creative.
-The restrictions, confinement, rigidity, and process give me the perfect palette to put my problem solving hat on and get creative.
+When everything is loose and undefined, I find it challenging to be productively creative.
+The restrictions, confinement, rigidity, and process give me the perfect palette to put my problem solving hat on and get creative without getting too distracted.
 The impervious surface restriction, or view corridor that needs to be maintained, steep slopes, wildlife or pets, color and style preference, unique architecture… all add some structure to the mindset of the design and when paired with inspiring ideas, colors, patterns, and elements keep the ideas bouncing around like a ping pong ball until it settles on something great.

 How I start: